 |Tour de Farms|

-Save the date!
-The 2014 Tour de Farms will be held in Shoreham, VT on September 21.
+The 2014 Tour de Farms was held in Shoreham, VT on September 21.

 Sept 15: Spectacular Cycling, Fantastic Scenery, and Savory Treats

 at the 2013 Tour de Farms